Electrification, Hybridization & Alternative fuels

 From automotive to off-highway – unique solenoid technology driving digital hydraulic control on electric and alternative-fuel machines

-Director of cartridge systems
+Jason Greenwood Director of cartridge systems Husco USA

 The Husco off-highway division has taken the differentiating solenoid technology used by Husco Automotive and utilized it for the off-highway market to enable digital control of a variety of functions on next-generation electric, hybrid and alternative-fuel machines.
 The presentation will provide a summary of the unique solenoid mechanism, give details of the key performance characteristics and demonstrate how the technology is enabling efficient digital control on off-highway transmissions, steering, braking and autonomous control systems.